nf-core/website/markdown/developers/sync.md

 ### Merging to the nf-core repository

-Once the changes are on your fork, you can make a pull request to the main nf-core fork.
+Once the changes are on your fork, you can make a pull request to the main nf-core repository for the pipeline.
 This should be reviewed and merged as usual.
 You should see in the commit history on the PR that there is a commit by the @nf-core-bot user, with the same commit hash found in the automated `TEMPLATE` PR.